 Tangible vs. Intangible Assets Infographics

-- Tangible assets can be converted into cash since it can be viewed to the eye and can be weighed in monetary terms whereas intangible assets are difficult to convert into cash on an immediate basis.
+- Tangible assets can be converted into cash since it can be viewed to the eye and can be weighed in monetary terms whereas later are difficult to convert into cash on an immediate basis.

 - The Book market value and a book value of a tangible asset change due to depreciation whereas in the case of intangible asset the market value changes but the book value shall remain the same.

 - The value of a tangible asset adds to the current market value, but in the case of the intangible asset, the value gets added to the Potential revenue and worth.